fiscalismia/.github/profile/README.md

 ## Fiscalismia-Webservice

 **Technical Overview:**
-Fiscalismia Webservice consisting of frontend, backend, loadbalancer, nat-gateway, monitoring and demo instances with their own respective repositories.
+Fiscalismia Webservice consisting of frontend, backend, loadbalancer, haproxy nat-gateway, prometheus & grafana monitoring with their own respective repositories.
 Hosted in both Hetzner Cloud and AWS.
 Fully automated IaC via terraform and github actions.

 **Purpose:**
 Personal finance web service for visualizing, analyzing, aggregating, importing and exporting financial data with low overhead and a high degree of automation.